emumba-msft-data-pipelines/jll-one-click-deployments/datasets/jll/USAFacts-data/public/Readme.md

 Follow these steps to find a user's object ID in the Azure portal:

 1. Type Users in the search bar inside azure portal.
-Click Users.
+Click **Users**.

 ![object id](./images/oid1.png)

-2. In the All users section, locate the user name whose object id is to be retrieved.
+2. In the *All users* section, locate the user name whose object id is to be retrieved.
 Click on the name.

 ![object id](./images/oid2.png)

-3. Click Profile tab in the left panel, and copy the user's Object ID under Identity section.
+3. Click *Profile* tab in the left panel, and copy the user's **Object ID** under *Identity* section.

 ![object id](./images/oid3.png)

 ### Add Access Policy

-User with 'key vault Contributor' role can manage the key vaults.
-If you have the said 'key vault Contributor' role, follow these steps to give any user or service the access to the keyvault:
+User with **key vault Contributor** role can manage the key vaults.
+If you have the said **key vault Contributor** role, follow these steps to give any user or service the access to the keyvault:

 1. Type Key vaults in the search bar inside azure portal.
-Click Key vaults.
+Click **Key vaults**.

 ![key vault](./images/kv1.png)